K2Ahmadi/Predicting-Customer-Responses-to-Promotional-Campaigns/README.md

 1. Feature engineering
 2. Model development and testing

-Note: This project was implemented using PySpark.
+Note: This project was implemented using PySpark on the Databricks platform.

 ## Stage 1: Feature engineering